Solar Panel Home Insurance: Coverage, Costs & What You Need to Know

 Nebraska High Coverage denial for large hail events

-If you live in a hail-prone region, it's worth reviewing your wind and hail deductible separately — these deductibles are often percentage-based (1–5% of dwelling coverage) and can result in significant out-of-pocket costs even when a claim is approved.
-Also note that many solar panel manufacturers offer product warranties that cover hail impacts of a certain diameter, which can supplement your insurance when coverage has gaps.
+If you live in a hail-prone region, it's worth reviewing your wind and hail deductible separately.
+These deductibles have standardized at 2% of Coverage A in Texas, Colorado, and Wyoming in 2026, and can result in significant out-of-pocket costs even when a claim is approved.
+Many solar panel manufacturers offer product warranties that cover hail impacts of a certain diameter (typically golf-ball size or roughly 1 3/4 inches), which can supplement your insurance when coverage has gaps.

 Hail Alley Homeowners Take Note

-If you live in Texas, Colorado, Nebraska, or surrounding states, don't assume your standard homeowners policy automatically covers solar hail damage.
-Ask your insurer explicitly whether a wind/hail endorsement is required for your solar panels before installation.
+If you live in Texas, Colorado, Nebraska, Kansas, or Oklahoma, don't assume your standard homeowners policy automatically covers solar hail damage.
+Ask your insurer explicitly whether a wind/hail endorsement is required for your solar panels before installation, and confirm whether any hail sub-limits or cosmetic damage clauses apply.

 Does Insurance Cover Solar Panel Removal and Reinstallation?